RemiGSC/Mgf_FDC/README.md

 - Abundance analysis of ARGs identified using functional metagenomics in metagenomic sequencing of each sample.
 	- Abundance was studied by mapping metagenomic sequencing reads to ARGs identified by functional metagenomics using bowtie2 in end-to-end mode with --sensitive mapping.
 	- Output file for relative abundance of each gene in métagénomes is: data/relativeab_ARGs_metagenomic_seq.csv.
 It was used as input file for the rest of the analysis.
-	- Barplot were realised using the following script:  script/script_barplot/
+	- Barplot were realised using the following script:  script/script_barplot.txt; (software versions can be found in script/session_info_barplot.txt).
-	- Maps were obtained using the following script: script/script_map.txt
+	- Maps were obtained using the following script: script/script_map.txt; (software versions can be found in script/session_info_map.txt).
 	- Figure was then arranged using inkscape
 - GMGC distribution
 	- Each protein encoded by FDC ARGs identified using functional metagenomics was analyzed on GMGC webserver (https://gmgc.embl.de/index.cgi).